F-18 being prepared for wind tunnel test.

 Numerous small supersonic tunnels were in use by the 1940s, but aircraft designers wanted bigger tunnels for their models.
-By 1948, NACA began operating a 4-ft by 4-ft (1.2-m by 1.2-m) supersonic tunnel at Langley, Virginia, on the Atlantic coast.
+By 1948, NACA began operating a 4-foot by 4-foot (1.2-meters by 1.2-meters) supersonic tunnel at Langley, Virginia, on the Atlantic coast.
 Another NACA facility, Ames, in California, also began operating a slightly larger and more sophisticated supersonic wind tunnel around this time.
 Because even the slightest imperfection in the tunnel walls would cause the air to pile up and create shock waves, supersonic tunnels require very smooth interior surfaces.

 Many of the same principles used in supersonic tunnels were also used in hypersonic tunnels to explore speeds greater than Mach 5.
 But several other problems occur in these types of tunnels.
 One is that the power requirements to accelerate the air are tremendous, so most hypersonic wind tunnels do not operate continuously but store up tremendous amounts of compressed air and release it in a brief burst.
 This is why many hypersonic tunnels have large storage tanks for holding compressed air.
 Another problem is that as the air moves out of the constriction chamber it cools as its heat energy is converted to kinetic energy.
 In a hypersonic tunnel, the air can cool so much that it actually liquefies.
 This is not simply a case of the moisture in the air condensing.
 The air itself turns to liquid.
 In order to prevent this from happening, the air is deliberately heated as it is compressed in a "settling chamber" before being released.
 In a Mach 10 wind tunnel, for example, air is heated to 3,000°F (1649°C) so that it does not liquefy when it is released.